dgruber/drmaa2os/README.md

 ## Basic Usage

 Following example demonstrates how a job running as OS process can be executed.
 More examples can be found in the _examples_ subdirectory.
+Per default jobs are managed in main memory hence after restarting your app all processes are not visible to your app even they are running.
+If persistency between restarts is required, please use _NewDefaultSessionManagerWithParams()_ with a _simpletracker.SimpleTrackerInitParams_ as argument.

 Note that at this point in time only _JobSessions_ are implemented.